orchidhq/Orchid/features/orchid-pages-feature/README.md

 Pages can then be located from a Collection, filtering by their Group.

 Page groups are useful for configuring all the pages in a group from a single Archetype.
-They are also very useful in combination with the {{ anchor('Taxonomies plugin', 'OrchidTaxonomies') }} to generate archive listings for each page group.
+They are also very useful in combination with the {{ anchor('Taxonomies plugin', 'orchid-archives-feature') }} to generate archive listings for each page group.

 ### Menu Items